 “Older women likewise are to be reverent in their behavior, not malicious gossips nor enslaved to much wine, teaching what is good, so that they may encourage the young women to love their husbands, to love their children, to be sensible, pure, workers at home, kind, being subject to their own husbands, so that the word of God will not be dishonored.”

-By keeping the home clean and organized, doing the laundry, and cooking meals, we create a home for our families to live and love.
+By keeping the home clean and organized, doing the laundry, and cooking meals, we create a home for our families to live and love in.
 What an awesome responsibility!

-The horrible massacre in Orlando over the weekend reminded me that in this often scary world, our homes should be a safe haven for our families.
+The when horrible events happen in our world, I’m reminded that in this often scary world, our homes should be a safe haven for our families.

 But this will always be true: Homemaking is about the “why” behind all of the household tasks.